Thursday, December 6, 2012

 I'm not certain, but I have a little gypsy blood in me.
 And my mother always told me that her grandma could give someone the evil eye, and I'd better not cross her because she had some of that blood in her.
 Mother always believed that she could predict the future, and she had dreams that came true.

 One of the reasons I'm fascinated with Gypsies (the politically correct name for them is Roma) is that they live a lifestyle outside of mainstream society.
 Music making, fortune telling, and horse trading were their traditional occupations.
-They were a wandering people who, unfortunately, experienced discrimination whereever they went.
+They were a wandering people who, unfortunately, experienced discrimination wherever they went.

 The Roma were originally from India.
 They made their way westward, and a sizable population of them live in Eastern Europe.
 They found they could make a living as musicians, and they were very good at it.